The Matt and Jo Show: Segments

-Fox To The Rescue was a segment that receives thousands of emails a year from the people of Melbourne wanting to do something kind for people in need.
-They are sometimes emails of tragedy or need and also emails of people wanting to say thanks to a friend or family member.
-The team then ring up these people and talk to them about their problems and help them by giving them something, such as a gift-voucher or money.
+Fox To The Rescue was a segment that received thousands of emails a year from the people of Melbourne wanting to do something kind for people in need or people wanting to say thanks to a friend or family member.
+The breakfast team would then choose people to ring up from the emails submitted, talk to them about their issue and help them by giving them something, such as a gift voucher or money.